schu4276/3601-lab2_client-server/LABTASKS.md

 available (with filtering) via the simple API you explored above.
 The client (JavaScript/HTML/CSS) demonstrates using simple forms that allow the user to make requests of the server and see the results.
-(The client-side is all pretty crude at this point; it'll get a lot shinier when we introduce Angular in the next lab.)

 Your goal in this lab is to use test-driven development (TDD) to extend the server's API to support serving 'to-do' data in such a way that it works with the provided client.